WoldinghamSchool/SixthFormDataStructures/README.md

 In particular, the sixth-form Computer-Science students of Woldingham School are bound to do this.

 The repository has been set up to provide a Python library with abstract classes representing verious abstract data structures; with skeleton files providing classes implementing these in different ways.
-You can install this library using `python -m pip install git+https://www.github.com/WoldinghamSchool/SixthFormDataStructures.git`.
+You can install this library using `python -m pip install git+https://www.github.com/WoldinghamSchool/SixthFormDataStructures.git`, replacing this address with the repository address of whatever fork you make of this project for yourself.

 ## Structure